NOAA-ORR-ERD/PyNUCOS/README.rst

 It also includes many common units for general use.

 NOTE: NUCOS does NOT *properly* manage physical quantities -- rather it is helpful for working with units in the sloppy way humans often do.
-For example "pounds" is considered a unit of mass and can be converted, e.g. into kilograms -- this IS NOT PYSICALLY correct, but it is useful.
+For example "pounds" is considered a unit of mass and can be converted, e.g. into kilograms -- this IS NOT PHYSICALLY correct, but it is useful.

 It also handles "units" that are strictly dimensionless -- like mass fraction: e.g. g/kg.
 This is useful as you can convert to other dimensionless "units" like percent.
-But it does make the distinction between, e.g. mass fraction and volume fraction, so you can't convert between g/kb and ml/l, for example.
+But it does make the distinction between, e.g. mass fraction and volume fraction, so you can't convert between g/kg and ml/l, for example.

 There are also a few utilities that are not strictly unit conversion:

-- Converting latitude/longitude to/from degrees, degrees minutes seconds, etc (and formatting as Unicode objects)
+- Converting latitude/longitude to/from degrees, degrees minutes seconds, etc. (and formatting as Unicode objects)

 NOTE: lat-long parsing and formatting is also available in the `lat-long parser project <https://github.com/NOAA-ORR-ERD/lat_lon_parser>`_

-- converting to/from oil mass units to/from volume units: e.g. tons to barrels.
+- Converting to/from oil mass units to/from volume units: e.g. tons to barrels.

 Installing